cylewitruk/EtlLib/README.md

     });
 ```

-#### ETL Process
+### ETL Process

 The **ETL Process** is a built-in **ETL Operation** either of **No Result** or **Enumerable Result** type, which provides streaming-style ETL via **Nodes**.
 This can be useful when trying to keep down memory usage - remember that ETL Operations execute synchronously, one-by-one, so that's not the best place to be processing large streams of data because it will need to be buffered in memory between operations.

 By leveraging **Object Pooling** from the ETL Pipeline, one can limit the number of in-flight objects in use (a.k.a. throttling the input) as well as optimize garbage collection by re-using objects.

-The first example on this page, **A Quick Example**, is a concrete illustration of how an ETL Process can look, but for the sake of brevity:
+The first example on this page, **A Quick Example**, is a concrete illustration of how an ETL Process can be defined using an EtlProcessBuilder, but for the sake of brevity:

 ```c#
 var process = EtlProcessBuilder.Create()